-You can have an audit up to three months before or three months after DVSA receives your application.
+You can have an audit up to 3 months before or 3 months after DVSA receives your application.

 After DVSA has your reviewed your application, they may ask for more checks to be carried out.
 Or, if the application fails to meet the necessary requirements, it may be rejected.

 What the audit involves